-Wilmington Trust Company-also referred to in this prospectus as the "issuing entity owner trustee" or the "owner trustee"-is a Delaware trust company incorporated in 1903.
-The issuing entity owner trustee's principal place of business is located at 1100 North Market Street, Wilmington, Delaware 19890.
+Wilmington Trust Company-also referred to in this prospectus as the "issuing entity owner trustee" or the "owner trustee"-is a Delaware non-depository trust company incorporated in 1901.
+On July 1, 2011, Wilmington Trust Company filed an amended charter which changed its status from a Delaware banking corporation to a Delaware non-depository trust company.
+Wilmington Trust Company's principal place of business is located at 1100 North Market Street, Wilmington, Delaware 19890.
+Wilmington Trust Company is an affiliate of Wilmington Trust, National Association and both Wilmington Trust Company and Wilmington Trust, National Association are subsidiaries of M&T Bank Corporation.
 Since 1998, Wilmington Trust Company has served as owner trustee in numerous asset-backed securities transactions involving credit card receivables.